ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

   .subscribe(event => console.log(event));
 ```

+Before start with \*map operators, my advise

 ### switchMap

-Sometime we need to call a backend server to fetch some data on ever emission, we've few methods to accomplish that.
+Sometime we need to call a backend server to fetch some data on every emission, we've few methods to accomplish that.

-Like normal `map` but its function argument has to return an observable, we call it inner observable.
+Like normal `map` but its function argument -project function- has to return an observable, we call it inner observable.
 When an event come through it'll create a subscription from the inner observable and hold that pending till the inner observable completes.
 If new event came through while the previous inner observable hasn't yet complted then `switchMap` will cancel that observable and subscribe to the new one.

 ```ts
 const source$ = from([1, 2, 3, 4, 5]);